 FAQ’s when transporting a yacht

-No, but you or your agent have to take the boat directly to the vessel usually, so loading can start immediately.
+No, but you or your agent usually have to take the boat directly to the vessel yourselves, so that loading can start immediately.

 What paperwork do I need to bring?

 The whole process of transporting the yacht is understandably much smoother if you have all the necessary paperwork to hand, and is vital in order to gain customs clearance.
 For this, you'll need to bring the yacht's certificate of registry, a copy of your passport and a copy of your commercial invoice.